samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

     setColorAsRGB(Object colorRGB{Integer g, Integer b, Integer r}, Integer intensity) setOn

 Now send an Action to the smart light.
-Use the command "tell", and pass in the device ID(`did`), the Action, and Action's parameters (if applicable).
-The following is the example of the command and the output
+Use the command `tell`, and pass in the device ID(`did`), the Action, and Action parameters (if applicable).
+The following is the example of the command and the output.

     $ tell 713f4298132943df957e87c1d0e43d7a setIntensity {"intensity":10}
     $ Sending : {"actions":[{"name":"setIntensity","parameters":{"intensity":10}}]}
     Got MID: 2713b144323c48ee8f7dd95044f31699

-The Action has been sent to the target device and you get the message ID.
-Now start the second Device Simulator, where you can listen on behalf of the smart light.
+From the output, you see that the Action has been sent to the target device and you get the message ID.
+Now start the second Device Simulator, where you can listen the messages sent to the smart light.
 Run the command `lw` and pass in the device ID of the smart light.
-The command sets up a [bi-directional WebSocket connection](https://developer.samsungsami.io/sami/sami-documentation/sending-and-receiving-data.html#setting-up-a-bi-directional-message-pipe) between SAMI and the simulated smart light using the Device Simulator.
+The command sets up a [bi-directional WebSocket connection](https://developer.samsungsami.io/sami/sami-documentation/sending-and-receiving-data.html#setting-up-a-bi-directional-message-pipe) between SAMI and the simulated smart light in the Device Simulator.
 The output indicates that the simulator connects and registers the smart light in the websocket pipe, and starts getting pings.

     $ lw 713f4298132943df957e87c1d0e43d7a
     Using this token to connect: ea2208ea61d045d5844de5dd246f8e22